luciangreentree/php-view-language-api/README.md

 - **[installation](#installation)**: describes how to install API on your computer, in light of steps above
 - **[unit tests](#unit-tests)**: API has 100% Unit Test coverage, using [UnitTest API](https://github.com/aherne/unit-testing) instead of PHPUnit for greater flexibility
+- **[expressions](https://www.lucinda-framework.com/view-language/expressions)**: shows how to define variables in ViewLanguage and how are they resolved to PHP
+- **[tags](https://www.lucinda-framework.com/view-language/tags)**: shows how to use control structures and extend HTML standard with parameterized tags
 - **[examples](#examples)**: shows an example how to template with ViewLanguage, including explanations for each step

 ## Configuration